sid123github/DataScience/README.md

 Applied OOPS concepts to code K-Means Clustering Algorithms from scratch while maintaing the general specification of Python's Scikit-learn library.

-Implemented 'inertia' function to calculate SSE for elbow plot for selecting the best number of K
+Implemented 'Inertia' function to calculate SSE for a range of values of K for elbow plot